PerttuHamalainen/LLMCode/readme.md

 The coding and grouping is described in detail as part of Experiment 3 of the [CHI 2023 paper](https://dl.acm.org/doi/abs/10.1145/3544548.3580688).
 In brief, we first prompt a LLM with few-shot examples to perform the coding, compute LLM embedding vectors of the codes, reduce the dimensionality of the vectors using UMAP and then cluster the low-dimensional vectors using HDBSCAN.

-Compared to the paper, this repository adds the evaluation part, allows defining the few-shot examples as part of the input .csv, and also randomly shuffles the few-shot examples for each coded text, to reduce the recency bias common in LLMs.
+Compared to the paper, this repository adds the code quality evaluation, allows defining the few-shot examples as part of the input .csv, and also randomly shuffles the few-shot examples for each coded text, to reduce the recency bias common in LLMs.

 ### Todo

-⦁	Colab notebook to allow usage without installing anything ⦁	Automatic extraction of coded snippets from longer texts.
+* Colab notebook to allow usage without installing anything
+* Automatic extraction of coded snippets from longer texts.
-⦁	Support for other language models such as StableLM — using a local model would mitigate the data protection issues one may have with OpenAI’s models.
+* Support for other language models such as StableLM — using a local model would mitigate the data protection issues one may have with OpenAI’s models.
-⦁	More thorough validation, once we have enough ground truth codes from multiple human coders ⦁	Export to Atlas.ti and other qualitative analysis software, to allow more flexible manual refinement
+* More thorough validation, once we have enough ground truth codes from multiple human coders
+* Export to Atlas.ti and other qualitative analysis software, to allow more flexible manual refinement

 ### Citation